murindwaz/The-G.O.D-project/README.md

 christians, muslims, buddhists, jedis and artists."

 This project is done by passionnate people who happens to be web developpers.
-We use open-source software and want this to happen.
+We use open-source software and want to build a tool to get people opinion on issues that matters to them.

-devLAB Montreal is a small organization of web developpers who are passionnate about their craft and we provide the infrastructure and the maintenance of the online system.
+This is meant to become non-centralized.
+Cities could start their polling sessions by themselves, results grids will be populated.
+Moderator will populate and collect the questions and the suggestions.

+devLAB Montreal is the initiator group and we welcome any web developer who want to contribute we, at devLAB Montréal, will take care of the hosting and the code base.

 How this will work?
+Technically.
 ========================

 This is the first iteration.